Digital Photo Frame Review

 Why Use a Digital Photo Frame?

-The top performers in our review are the NIX Hu-Motion Frame, the Gold Award winner; Aluratek Digital Photo Frame, the Silver Award winner; and GiiNii Digital Picture Frame, the Bronze Award winner.
-Here’s more on choosing a unit to meet your needs, along with detail on how we arrived at our ranking of seven digital photo frames.
+The top performers in our review are the Sungale Cloud Frame, the Gold Award winner; the Pix-Star FotoConnect, the Silver Award winner; and the Nixplay Edge, the Bronze Award winner.
+Here’s more on choosing a frame to meet your needs, along with detail on how we arrived at our ranking of digital photo frames.

 How to Choose a Digital Photo Frame

-Wireless digital photo frames that connect to the internet used to be a pricey and premium product.
+Wireless digital photo frames that connect to the internet used to be pricey products.
 The ones that just play photos from physical storage like SD cards were the starter product.
-Now you can get a frame that does both well for a relatively low price, but there is still a place for the plug-and-play simplicity of a non-connected frame.
-We looked at smaller-sized frames that are still economical.
-Our review focuses on 8- to 10-inch digital photo frames, but you can also find smaller 7-inch digital photo frames.
+Now you can get a frame that uses both methods well for a relatively low price, but there is still a place for the plug-and-play simplicity of a non-connected frame.
+We looked at smaller frames that are a good value.
+Our review focuses on 8- to 10-inch digital photo frames, but you can also find 7-inch digital photo frames.
 You can get much larger, more expensive versions of the frames we reviewed for a wider resolution or bigger picture.
-Large digital photo frames can be about 10 to 15 inches wide.
-For even more about these frames, take a look at our articles about digital photo frames.
+Large digital photo frames are about 10 to 15 inches wide.
+For more information on these frames, take a look at our articles about digital photo frames.

 Digital Photo Frames: How We Tested, What We Found

 Our reviews revealed the best of the best digital picture frames as we lined them up in the same lighting and compared the quality of the picture we saw in each one.
-We tested each on the same set of photos and scored the frame based on how well it reproduced each one on its screen.
+We tested each on the same set of photos and scored the frame based on how well it reproduced each photo on its screen.
 We looked for clarity and a screen that cuts down on glare as much as possible so the photo is visible from multiple angles.
-We found decent photo reproduction on all of the frames, but some offer a little crisper image while others look somewhat grainy or have distorted colors.
-Our scores reflect that.
+We found decent photo reproduction on all of the frames, but some offer a little crisper images, while others look somewhat grainy or have distorted colors.
+Our scores reflect these factors.

-We considered user-friendliness at every stage of our evaluation, recognizing that many people will value the ability to plug in the frame, attach a USB port and see great-looking photos almost instantly.
-Menus and remote controls should be very easy to navigate, even for someone who has never used a digital photo frame.
+We considered user-friendliness at every stage of our evaluation, recognizing that many people value the ability to simply plug in the frame, attach a jump drive and see great-looking photos almost instantly.
+Menus and remote controls should be easy to navigate, even for someone who has never used a digital photo frame.

 What Else to Consider

-Since this is something that will become part of your décor, it is worth thinking a little bit about a digital picture frame's appearance.
-Everyone's styles differ and the range of electronic photo frame looks is not likely to accommodate all styles.
+Since this is something that will become part of your decor, it is worth thinking a little bit about a digital picture frame's appearance.
+The range of electronic photo frame looks is not likely to accommodate all styles.
 There are really just a few types – some that feature plastic and look more like computer monitors, and others that have wooden designs, more like traditional photo frames.
-It can be difficult to find one that fits your specific tastes but you can zero in on the one that comes the closest.
+It can be difficult to find one that fits your specific tastes, but you can zero in on the one that comes the closest.
 The quality of the photo display is the most important thing, of course, so you may be willing to get a frame that doesn't perfectly match your home's aesthetic if it is excellent in all of the important ways.

-After our battery of tests, we found the NIX Hu-Motion Frame, Aluratek Digital Photo Frame and GiiNii Digital Picture Frame to be the best digital photo frame for storing and displaying photos.
+After our battery of tests, we found the Sungale Cloud Frame, Pix-Star FotoConnect and Nixplay Edge to be the best digital frames for storing and displaying photos.
 All of the frames in our comparison allow you to share hundreds of digital photos in a frame on your wall or table.
-The top three did an especially good job of that, though, standing out in terms of photo reproduction excellence and convenience for the user.
+The top three did an especially good job of that, though, standing out in photo reproduction excellence and convenience.

-All of the frames in our lineup will help free your photos from the phones and hard drives where they hide without adding the clutter that comes with prints.
+All of the frames in our review will help free your photos from the phones and hard drives where they hide without the clutter that comes with prints.
 The right digital photo frame can help you house all of your memories in one organized display.